Dr. Campeau is a Professor in the Department of Psychology

 Health Research Institute of the University of Michigan until

 August 1999.
-He has since joined the Department of Psychology
+He then joined the faculty at CU Boulder.

 Dr. Campeau's main research interests revolve around the